-Difficulty: Moderate – the walk is mostly level but there are a few steep sections
+The walk from Scarborough to Filey on the Cleveland Way is moderately challenging - the walk is mostly level but there are a few steep sections.

 The most usual starting place for this section of the Cleveland Way is Scarborough Train Station.
 From here, make your way to South Bay beach near the Grand Hotel.
 The seafront promenade stretches north of here, where you can pick up a quick fast food snack if you’re feeling peckish.